Breast cancer in the world and in the Russian Federation is the most common form of cancer and the main cause of death among women with cancer 1,2 .

-"ARNA BC" genetic test is the analysis of blood plasma for the content of fragments of oncogenes in circulating extracellular DNA for the early detection of breast cancer with high accuracy.
+"ARNA Breast" genetic test is the analysis of blood plasma for the content of fragments of oncogenes in circulating extracellular DNA for the early detection of breast cancer with high accuracy.

 This approach to the study of extracellular tumor DNA in the patient's blood, called a "liquid biopsy" and approved by the FDA (Food and Drug Administration) in the United States, is highly sensitive and able to detect the decay products of tumor cells at the earliest stages formation of malignant neoplasm, when other diagnostic methods do not yet detect the disease.

 According to international analytical agencies, "liquid biopsy" can become one of the most important clinical achievements of the last time ⁵ sup>.